-The other branch of mathematics which draws upon commutative algebra in an absolutely essential way is algebraic number theory.
-One sees this from the beginning in that the Fundamental Theorem of Arithmetic is the assertion that the ring $\mathbb Z$ is a unique factorization domain (UFD), a basic commutative algebraic concept.
+The other branch of mathematics which draws upon commutative algebra in an essential way is algebraic number theory.
+One sees this from the beginning in that the Fundamental Theorem of Arithmetic is the assertion that the ring \mathbb{Z} is a unique factorization domain (UFD), a basic commutative algebraic concept.
 Moreover number theory was one of the historical sources of the subject.
-Notably the concept of Dedekind domain came from Richard Dedekind's number-theoretic investigations.
-Knowledge of commutative algebra is not as indispensable for number theory (at least, not at the beginning) as it is for algebraic geometry, but such knowledge brings a great clarifying effect to the subject.
+Notably the concept of Dedekind domain came from Dedekind's number-theoretic investigations.
+At the student level, algebraic number theory does not embrace commutative algebra as early or as thoroughly as algebraic geometry.
+This seems to me to be a pedagogical mistake: although one can do a good amount of algebraic number theory without explicit reliance on commutative algebra, this seems to come at the expense of not properly explaining what is going on.
+A modicum of commutative algebra greatly enriches the study of algebraic number theory: it clarifies it, generalizes it and (I believe) makes it more interesting.

-In fact the interplay among number theory, algebraic geometry and commutative algebra flows in all directions.
+The interplay among number theory, algebraic geometry and commutative algebra flows in all directions.
 What Grothendieck did in the 1960s (with important contributions from Chevalley, Serre and others) was to create a single field of mathematics that encompassed commutative algebra, classical algebraic geometry and algebraic number theory: the theory of schemes.
-As a result, most contemporary number theorists are also partly commutative algebraists and partly algebraic geometers: we call this cosmopolitan take on the subject arithmetic geometry.
+As a result, most contemporary number theorists are also partly commutative algebraists and partly algebraic geometry.